cg-tuwien/multistream/README.md

 ```
 to only re-compile the OBS scene collection.

-Additinally the new scene has to be added to the `src/scenes.json` file to register it with the scene testing setup.
+Additionally, the new scene has to be added to the `src/scenes.json` file to register it with the scene testing setup.

 #### Testing Scenes
 In `test.html` a GUI for testing all scenes is provided, this can be reached by openeing http://localhost:8000/test.html